-The goal of surgery is to return the affected area as closely as possible to how it looked prior to development of skin cancer.
+An unfortunate reality of skin cancer is that both the disease and the treatment can cause unwanted changes to the skin.
+While surgical treatment is highly effective at removing cancerous cells, patients often want to correct the aesthetics as well.
+The goal of surgery is to return the affected area as closely as possible to how it looked prior to the development of skin cancer.
 Patients should prepare for surgery after a complete talk with Dr. Streitmann, disclosing any cardiovascular or bleeding disorders.

 Once the reconstructive surgery is complete, you’re able to return to normal function the day following the procedure, however, the area will be dressed to help wounds heal quickly, then the sutures will be removed approximately one week after the surgery is performed – leaving you with natural, smooth skin.

 Preparing For A Reconstructive Procedure After Mohs Surgery

 Reconstruction best practices sometimes differ depending on the type of cancer treatment employed.
 If you are recovering after undergoing Mohs surgery, it may be necessary to temporarily discontinue certain medications.

 Depending on the seriousness of surgery, it may be performed with local or general anesthesia.
 It is done on an outpatient basis, and you will be able to return home the same day.
 You will need to bring someone you trust to drive you.

 As with any surgery, you should plan recovery time.
 There will be minor bruising and swelling immediately after the procedure.
 You can usually shower after 48 hours, but should avoid fully submerging any surgical incisions for two or three weeks.